Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/mpi_issues.md

 This pages holds known issues observed with MPI and concrete MPI implementations.

+## Mpirun on partition `alpha`and `m`

+Using `mpirun` on partitions `alpha` and `ml` leads to wrong resource distribution when more than one node is involved.
+This yields a strange distribution like e.g. `SLURM_NTASKS_PER_NODE=15,1` even though `--tasks-per-node=8` was specified.
+Unless you really know what you're doing (e.g. use rank pinning via perl script), avoid using mpirun.

+Another issue arises when using the Intel toolchain: mpirun calls a different MPI and caused a 8-9x slowdown in the PALM app in comparison to using srun or the GCC-compiled version of the app (which uses the correct MPI).

 ## R Parallel Library on Multiple Nodes

 Using the R parallel library on MPI clusters has shown problems when using more than a few compute